wgao19/sharing-talks/README.md

 > "Cannot merge because we have no qa resources"
 >
 > "Please prepare test cases and screenshots in your mr"
+>
+> "Would you fix if something goes wrong???"

+So I was really bored and sad and decided that I'll go to a conference and see what other front end developers are doing in this world.

 ![](https://media1.giphy.com/media/XPdR7H122vZ1C/giphy.gif)

-So I was really bored and sad and decided that I'll go to a conference and see what other front end developers are doing in this world.
+### Meeting React Rally

 And by that time the only one left this year was [React Rally](http://www.reactrally.com/).